mansi99000/RL_for_stock_trading/README.md

 - **A2C (Advantage Actor-Critic)** — An on-policy actor-critic method that uses the advantage function to reduce variance in policy gradient updates. (`a2c.py`)
 - **DDPG (Deep Deterministic Policy Gradient)** — An off-policy algorithm for continuous action spaces, using experience replay and target networks for stable training. (`ddpg/`)
-- **PILCO (Probabilistic Inference for Learning Control)** — A model-based RL approach that learns environment dynamics using Gaussian Processes and optimizes a linear policy via trajectory optimization. (`pilco/`)

 ## Project Structure